Luciad

-Luciad is an international supplier of geographic information system (GIS) tools.
-They provide products intended for. geospatial situational awareness.
-The company mainly focuses on the aviation, defense and security markets, Defence customers account for about 70% of its business.
+Luciad is a supplier of geographic information system (GIS) tools.
+Their products are intended for geospatial situational awareness.
+The company mainly focuses on the aviation, defence and security markets.
+Defence customers account for about 70% of the company's business.

-In addition to its headquarters in Leuven (Belgium), Luciad has offices in the US, France, Germany, Mexico, as well as other territories.
+Headquartered in Leuven, Belgium, Luciad has offices in the United States, France, Germany, Mexico, and other international locations.
 It works with organizations such as Eurocontrol, Boeing, Airbus Defence and Space.